 If you live in Phoenix or other city in Arizona, including Scottsdale, Chandler, and Peoria, and have been charged with resisting arrest, we can help.
 According to A.R.S.
 13-2508, resisting arrest encompasses a number of different interactions with a law enforcement officer or officers.
+If you are facing such a charge, our lawyers specialize in resisting arrest cases.
+Contact Stewart Law Group today.

 What Is Resisting Arrest?